Carbon-Twelve-C12/supernova/btclib/docs/emissions_framework.md

 ## Future Enhancements

-The SuperNova team is continuously working to enhance the emissions framework with:
+The supernova team is continuously working to enhance the emissions framework with:

 1. **Advanced REC Verification**: Implementing more sophisticated verification mechanisms for REC claims
 2. **Regional REC Markets**: Supporting region-specific REC markets and pricing